-The Congressional Budget Office is forecasting a full-year deficit of $486 billion, roughly on par with 2014's deficit of $483.4 billion.
+The Congressional Budget Office is forecasting a full-year deficit of $486 billion, roughly on par with the previous year.